DrVox100/AutoFetal7-nnUNet/README.md

 5. Performance Metrics Validated on a held-out Zurich cohort (N=16) and the Fidon SBA Atlas.Mean Dice Similarity can be Seen in dice score.txt for per-class breakdown.

 6. Citations: If you use this tool in your research, please cite:nnU-Net: Isensee, F., et al. (2021).
 Nature Methods.FeTA Dataset: Payette, K., et al. (2024).Normative Atlas: Gholipour, A., et al. (2017).
-Scientific Reports.
+Scientific Reports, Fidon et al. (2021).

 7. LicenseApache 2.0.
 Developed by Dr. Abbu J, MD.